lukas362/Terraform-Azure-Vnet-Peering/README.md

 - **VNet B (10.2.0.0/16)**: Private network (Backend)
   - Only accessible from VNet A (10.1.0.0/16) and other trafic is denied by NSG
   - Adds an extra layer of defence incase VNet A would be attacked or exposed
-  - Useful for databases or storing sesitive information
+  - Useful for databases or storing sensitive information

 ## What Gets Created